 To use files on the external storage device, an app must copy them to iPad’s internal storage.
 For example, you can choose “Files” in iMovie to import items for use as Media to edit.

 Data transfers are not the same on an iPad as a computer.
 While the USB-C port on supported iPads is equivalent to USB 3.1 Gen 2, transfer rates tend to vary and the performance experienced with a Mac or PC is most likely superior.

 iPadOS only supports USB storage devices.
 In most instances, iPadOS will inform you that Thunderbolt devices are not supported.
 Please note that Rugged SSD Pro can be used with Thunderbolt 3 and USB 3.1 and higher hosts.
 Therefore, Rugged SSD Pro can be connected to compatible iPads.

 The iPad provides up to 7.5W of power delivery to connected devices.
 Extended time with a connection to an external hard can lead to greater demand on the battery.

 Unlike macOS and Windows, iOS does not require a “safe” ejection of a storage device.
 Simply disconnect the storage device once the actions are complete.

 iPadOS 13 does not support password protected storage devices.

-iPadOS 14 supports APFS password-protected storage devices.
+iPadOS 14 and later support APFS password-protected storage devices.
 You must create the password on macOS using Disk Utility.
 When connecting an APFS password-protected storage device, use the Files app to unlock the drive when prompted.